Actively Recruiting

 - Smoking history over 20 pack-years

-- Recent worsening of cough within 4 weeks before joining
+- Recent cough exacerbation within 4 weeks

-- Respiratory tract infection within 4 weeks before joining
+- Respiratory tract infection within 4 weeks

-- Use of ACE inhibitors within 3 months
+- Use of ACE inhibitors within 3 months of inclusion

-- History of asthma, exercise-induced bronchoconstriction, COPD, or chronic bronchitis as judged by the investigator
+- History of asthma, exercise-induced bronchoconstriction, COPD, or chronic bronchitis

 AI-Screening